bbatsov/emacsredux/_posts/2021-12-22-check-if-a-font-is-available-with-emacs-lisp.md

   (set-frame-font "Inconsolata-12")))
 ```

+Basically `font-spec` creates a font spec from whatever parameters are passed to it
+and `find-font` will look for a font matching the font spec in question.
+For our
+purposes all we need to do is use the `:name` parameter for `font-spec`.

 In this list I have (great) fonts that are available by default on Windows,
 macOS and Linux, so wherever I run my config it's certainly going to find a
 decent font out-of-the-box.
 And because I'm not doing any checks like `(eq system-type